netnoease/NETNOEASE/README.md

 > Netnoease. [‘😘’](https://github.com/netnoease).\
 > Are you tired after your labours? .

-🔗Dry your tears and don't ask who I am.
+🔗https:\\ Dry your tears and don't ask who I am.